 Let’s start off by saying what’s in them.
 These lovelies have dates, prunes, raisins, butter, flour, egg, baking soda, salt and walnuts.
 How can you go wrong?
 You can’t!
 These muffins are super duper moist, so tasty and really easy to make.
 The hardest you have to work is cutting up the dates and prunes.
 Still simple.

 And one of the perks of these date nut muffins is there isn’t any added sugar.
 Woohoo!

 My mom used to make these little beauties and I have always enjoyed eating them.
 Just picture yourself opening up a muffin and slathering either butter or cream cheese on them while they are still warm.
 Makes me want to run to the kitchen right now!

 Oh my!
 Such a delish way to start the morning.
 OR, have one for an afternoon snack.
 They are so satisfying!
 And other than the butter, they are healthy and packed with fiber.
 Yahoo!
 Makes me want to cheer.

-On to the Date Nut Muffins Recipe
+How to make Date Nut Muffins

 As you can see, I get exuberant over dates and prunes.
 Especially prunes.
 Yum!
 I’ve loved them since I was a little bitty girl.
 My mother used to have to limit my intake for obvious reasons. 🙂